 Complementary and alternative treatments

-Medications and infusions to treat arthritis, lupus and other autoimmune conditions
+To treat arthritis, lupus and other autoimmune conditions

-Trigger point injections for neck, shoulder and back pain: Trigger point injections are a safe and very effective remedy for painful muscles around the neck, shoulders, and back.
+Trigger point injections are a safe and very effective remedy for painful muscles around the neck, shoulders, and back.
 A small needle is inserted into the muscle and releases the "knot," an action which usually leads to lasting relief for up to 2 months.
 It can be thought of as a very strong massage.

-For conditions such as arthritis, sometimes steroid injections are required to relief pain and swelling in a joint.
+For conditions such as arthritis, sometimes steroid injections are required to relieve pain and swelling in a joint.
 Dr. Cohen is formally certified in musculoskeletal ultrasound, which reduces the pain of joint injections and increases their safety and effectiveness.